 MC panels have higher power, work better in hot climates, and degrade slower, but are more expensive to make.
-PC panels have 10 – 20% less power, and lose power twice as quickly with rising temperatures, and degrade faster resulting in five fewer years of life, but are less expensive to manufacture.
+PC panels have 10 – 20% less power, lose power twice as quickly with rising temperatures, and degrade faster resulting in five fewer years of life, but are less expensive to manufacture.

 In our hot desert climate, MC panels are the better choice, unless a very inexpensive PC panel is found.
 Like the brand new smartphone, I picked up on eBay.
-A six-year-old model, with less battery life, lower memory, okay camera, but at $100 it meets my needs!
-Finding inexpensive, warrantied and guaranteed PC panels that are three years old, but have never been used, may provide better economic return.
+A six-year-old model, with less battery life, lower memory, and an okay camera, but at $100 it meets my needs!
+Finding inexpensive, warrantied and guaranteed PC panels that are three years old, but have never been used, may provide a better economic return.

 Now that’s something to get excited about!